Reception & Honors at the Governor’s Mansion | 5:30pm

 Sponsoring Women At The Capitol is an opportunity to directly support civic engagement, leadership development, and representation, while aligning your organization with trusted partners across Washington State.

-Sponsors Gain
+Sponsors gain

-Visibility with 170+ engaged attendees
+Visibility with 175+ engaged attendees & government leaders

 Direct connection to elected officials & civic leaders